RedHatInsights/insights-behavioral-spec/PULL_REQUEST_TEMPLATE.md

 * [ ] Pylint passes for Python sources
 * [ ] sources has been pre-processed by Black
 * [ ] updated documentation wherever necessary
+* [ ] new tests can be executed both locally and within docker container